- Open to all French levels up to B2.

 - Ludic and creative activities

 - Preparation for A1, A2, B1 and B2 levels of school DELF.
-We are officially recognized as a school DELF training institution by the local education office of Nice.

 - Preparation and running of TCF tests (Test de Connaissance du Français, Knowledge of French Language Test).
 Please contact us if you would like to book a test date.